-The town fills with richest of history, culture and local food which dated back to the 15 century.
-It served as a major port where foreign traders from around the world come together and trade mainly for golds, silks, ceramics and spices.
-This historical city has been listed as a UNESCO World Heritage Site since 7 July 2008.
+This city is filled with history and culture dated back to the 15th century as it served as a major port for foreign traders around the world to trade mainly for golds, silks, ceramics and spices.
+It has been colonized for more that 400 years by the Spanish, Portuguese and British Empire before Malaysia declared its independence on 31 August 1957.
+This city has been granted as a UNESCO World Heritage Site in 7 July 2008.

-Kampung Kling Mosque is one of the traditional mosques in Melaka, which retains its original design.
-The original structure was built by wood in 1748 and later rebuilt in brick in 1872.
-Its architectural design is a cross between Sumatran, Chinese and the Melaka Malay.
-It has a ‘ minaret’, ‘pool’ and ‘entrancarch’ and were built at the same time as the mosque.
+Kampung Kling Mosque is one of the traditional mosques in Melacca, which still retains its original design.
+Its original structure was built with wood in 1748 and later reconstructed with brick in 1872.
+The mosque remains central to the Malay community life.

 Location: Jalan Tukang Emas

-The Malacca tree is located after crossing the bridge and just opposite Christ Church and the Stadthuys.
-Only a few trees are left to be found in Malacca.
+This Malacca tree sstood near the Tan Kim Seng Bridge and close to Christ Church and the Stadthuys.
+Only some of these trees are left to be found in Malacca.

-According to the popular legend, Parameswaara (last king of Singapura) was resting under a tree near a river during a hunt, when one of his dogs cornered a mouse deer.
-In self-defense, the mouse deer pushed the dog into the river.
-Impressed by the deer’s courage, he decided there and then to found an empire on that very spot.
-He named it ‘Malacca’ after the tree where he was resting, the Malacca tree.
+According to the popular legend, Parameswaara (last king of Singapura) was resting under this tree during his hunting.
+When one of his dogs cornered a mouse deer, the mouse deer defended itself and pushed the dog into the river.
+Impressed by the deer’s courage, he decided there and then to found an empire here and named the town after the tree.

-This oldest Protestant Church in the country was built by the Dutch in 1753 and took 12 years to complete.
-It has 8 foots long ceiling beams, which are cut in one piece and built without any joints.
-The handmade pews are originated back in the old days.
+The Christ Church Melaka is the oldest Protestant church in Malaysia which was built by the Dutch in 1753.
+It took 12 years to complete and the handmade pews were originated back in the old days.

 Location: Jalan Gereja

-The town hall was built between 1641 and 1656 by the Dutch after taking over from the Portuguese and is the oldest still existing VOC building in Asia.
-It was used as the Governor’s residence.
-Currently, it is converted into a museum that exhibits many old artifacts, weaponry, arts and traditional costumes throughout Malacca’s history.
+The town hall was built between 1641 and 1656 by the Dutch after taking over from the Portuguese.
+It is the oldest “still existing VOC building” in Asia and was used as the Governor’s residence.
+At the present, the Stadthuys had been converted into a museum to exhibit old artifacts, weaponry, arts and traditional costumes throughout Malacca’s history.

 Location: Jalan Gereja